grew-nlp/grew_doc/content/tutorial/03_rules_set.md

 {{< grew file="/static/tutorial/03_rules_set/pos_rules.grs" >}}

 The package name `POS` can be used as strategy name for rewriting.
-Applying the package `POS` corresponds to the application of one of the rule of the package.
+Applying the package `POS` corresponds to the application of one of the rules of the package.

 With the input graph used in the previous lesson: